DallasSybrowsky/Horiseon/README.md

 5. The title element was changed to reflect the name of the company to provide a concise, descriptive title.

 ## Visuals
-Below is a screenshot of the refactored webiste:
+Below is a screenshot of the refactored website:

 <img width="400" alt="Screen Shot of Horiseon Website" src=".\assets\images\DSybrowsky Horiseon Page.png">